chrisco210/AutoEval/README.md

 Under the actions menu, click Parse Responses (Pixel Count) and wait until the status bar says Done.
 For text responses, under the actions menu, click Identify Text
 You can view the responses in the console by clicking show responses under the actions meun.
 To export your responses, click export under the file menu, and choose from the given options.
 Note: the file extension must match the requested export format for it to export properly.
+SQL Integration is coming soon.
+### GUI Console
+The command line can use scripting commands.
+See the "scripting" section.

 ## Scripting
 Coming soon...